“The only thing to do with good advice is to pass it on. It is never of any use to oneself.”

 4. Ken Boudreault on Designing a Funnel System for TMF Filing

 Ken Boudreault is a CRA with 15 years of professional experience in the clinical field, where he specializes in oncology and ophthalmology.
-His LinkedIn describes his guiding professional principle: to achieve study goals and milestones with high-quality standards and this certainly shined through in our discussion.
+His LinkedIn describes his guiding professional principle: to achieve study goals and milestones with high-quality standards and this certainly shines through in our discussion.

 On the topic of managing studies with many individuals involved Ken says, “When you’re running a multi-million-dollar project in multiple countries, it’s difficult to get the same standards across the board.
 By having a documentation specialist on your team in charge of the TMF, providing feedback on quality during quarterly reviews using a QC checklist, this will set clinical teams up success.”